Tokyo 2020 medal table: Who’s winning Olympic Games so far?

 China lead the medal table ahead of the USA, while Great Britain are hovering around the top five

-The nation has 32 gold medals so far, putting them eight clear of the second-placed United States.
+The nation has 34 gold medals so far, putting them five clear of the second-placed United States.

 FOLLOW LIVE: Latest updates from the Olympic Games